Job Applicant Privacy Notice

 - The right to withdraw your consent to us using your personal data.
 As described above, we do not normally rely on your consent as the legal ground for using your personal data.
 However, if we are relying on your consent as the legal ground for using any of your personal data and you withdraw your consent, you also have the right to request that we delete or remove that data, if we do not have another good reason to continue using it.

 - The right to request that we transfer your personal data to another party, in respect of data that you have provided where our legal ground for using the data is that it is necessary for the performance of a contract or that you have consented to us using it (this is known as the right to “data portability”).

-If you would like to exercise any of the above rights or if you have any questions or concerns about how your personal data is being used by us, please contact our Data Protection Team in writing at:
+If you would like to exercise any of the above rights or if you have any questions or concerns about how your personal data is being used by us, please contact our GDPR Team in writing at:

 Taylor Maxwell Group (2017) Limited

 Taylor Maxwell House

 Note that these rights are not absolute and in some circumstances we may be entitled to refuse some or all of your request.

 You also have the right to make a complaint at any time to the Information Commissioner’s Office (ICO), the UK supervisory authority for data protection issues.
 Details of how to contact the ICO can be found on their website: https://ico.org.uk

 Last updated: 07/06/2018